- Asked by: Douglas Lumsden, MSP for North East Scotland, Scottish Conservative and Unionist Party

 Answer

-I refer the member to the answer to question S6W-36103 on 15 April 2025.
-All answers to written Parliamentary Questions are available on the Parliament's website, the search facility for which can be found at /chamber-and-committees/written-questions-and-answers
+I refer the member to the answer to question S6W-37973 on 12 June 2025.
+All answers to written Parliamentary Questions are available on the Parliament's website, the search facility for which can be found at /chamber-and-committees/written-questions-and-answers.

 - Asked by: Douglas Lumsden, MSP for North East Scotland, Scottish Conservative and Unionist Party